-- A. Place matting as called for on the Drawings or as required by the City.
-Prepare site as specified for permanent seeding area preparation. - B. Immediately following the establishment of the finished grade, matting shall be placed parallel to the flow of water.
-Where more than one strip of matting is required to cover the given area, it shall overlap the adjacent mat a minimum of 4 inches. - C. The ends of the matting shall overlap at least 6 inches with the upgrade section on top.
+6. Erosion Control Matting.
+Place matting as called for on the Drawings.
+Prepare site as specified for permanent seeding area preparation.
+Immediately following the establishment of the finished grade, matting shall be placed parallel to the flow of water.
+Where more than one strip of matting is required to cover the given area, it shall overlap the adjacent mat a minimum of 4 inches.
+The ends of the matting shall overlap at least 6 inches with the upgrade section on top.
 The upslope end of matting shall be staked and buried in a 6-inch deep trench with the soil firmly tamped against the mat.
 Three stakes per width of matting (one stake at each overlap) shall be driven below the finish ground line prior to backfilling of the trench.

-The City may require that any other edge exposed to more than normal flow of water or strong prevailing winds be staked and buried in a similar manner. - D. The edges of matting shall be buried around the edges of catch basins and other structures.
-Matting must be spread evenly and smoothly and in contact with the soil at all points. - E. Matting shall be held in place by approved wire staples, pins, spikes, or wooden stakes driven vertically into the soil.
+The edges of matting shall be buried around the edges of catch basins and other structures.
+Matting must be spread evenly and smoothly and in contact with the soil at all points.

+Matting shall be held in place by approved wire staples, pins, spikes, or wooden stakes driven vertically into the soil.
 The matting shall be fastened at intervals not more than 3 feet apart in three rows for each strip of the matting, with one row along each edge and one row alternately spaced in the middle.
 All ends of the matting and check slots shall be fastened at 6-inch intervals across their width.
 Length of fastening devices shall be sufficient to securely anchor the matting against the soil and driven flush with the finished grade.